CorporateVault LogoCorporateVault

 2. Disconnect Between 'Wallet Diversity' and 'Trading Success'

 Forensic auditors look at "Wallet Clustering."
-The wallets used by the Wahi brothers were "fresh" (newly created) and funded by centralized exchanges using anonymous bridging services.
-However, their "Success Rate" was 100%—they never made a losing trade.
+The wallets used by the Wahi brothers were "fresh" and funded by centralized exchanges using anonymous bridging services.
+However, their "Success Rate" was 100%.
 This "Perfect Performance" is a forensic indicator of "Non-Public Information Advantage."

 3. Presence of 'Communication-to-Transaction' Correlation

-Forensic investigators subpoenaed the phone records of Ishan and Nikhil Wahi.
-They found that every major purchase was preceded by an encrypted call or message between the brothers.
+Forensic investigators subpoenaed phone records and found that every major purchase was preceded by an encrypted call between the brothers.
 The "Temporal Proximity" between the call and the blockchain transaction is a primary indicator of "Tipping."

 Frequently Asked Questions (FAQ)